 After a few seconds (wait up to a minute or two), the warning should disappear and your regular bars and carrier name should re-appear in the top left corner of the iPhone's screen.

 If it doesn't, eject the SIM again and take it out.
 Make sure it–-and the slot it sits in--aren't dirty.
 If they are, clean them (blowing into them is probably OK, but a shot of compressed air is always best) and reinsert the SIM.

 Testing for a Malfunctioning SIM Card

 If this still doesn't fix the problem, the SIM card could be malfunctioning.
-One good way to test this is to try inserting a SIM card from another cell phone (if you've got one handy) into your iPhone and seeing what happens.
+One good way to test this is to try inserting a SIM card from another cell phone (if you've got one handy) into your iPhone and seeing what happens (make sure to use the correct size--standard or microSIM--for your phone).
 If the No SIM warning disappears from the top left corner and signal bars reappear, then your iPhone SIM is broken.

-If trying another SIM also doesn't solve the problem, it's likely that you've got a problem that you probably can't fix and it's time for a trip to your closest Apple Store or a call to tech support.
+If all of these steps dosn't solve the problem, it's likely that you've got a problem that you probably can't fix.
+It's time for a trip to your closest Apple Store or your phone company store, or to call tech support.

 Got a tech support question?
 Ask it in the discussion forums.

 Want tips like this delivered to your inbox every week?
 Subscribe to the free weekly iPhone/iPod email newsletter.